Does Head Pose Correction Improve Biometric Facial Recognition?: Predicting Failure

 \subsection{Model Architecture and Training}

-Our model employs a hybrid two-stage ensemble architecture designed to balance precision, (the proportion of predicted failures that were actual failures), and recall, (the proportion of actual failures that were correctly identified) through complementary model specialization.
+Our model employs a hybrid two-stage ensemble architecture designed to balance precision (the proportion of predicted failures that were actual failures) and recall (the proportion of actual failures that were correctly identified) through complementary model specialization.
+This design is motivated by the forensic deployment context, where the cost of a false positive far exceeds the cost of a false negative.
+A single classifier optimized for precision sacrifices recall, while one optimized for recall generates unacceptable false positive rates.
+The dual-cohort ensemble resolves this trade-off through geometric mean aggregation, achieving $91.6\%$ precision while maintaining $51.8\%$ recall.
 The approach trains separate cohorts of precision-focused and recall-focused classifiers on our previously mentioned strategically rebalanced datasets, then combines their predictions using geometric mean aggregation.

-The ensemble comprises 20 base classifiers organized into two specialized cohorts: 10 precision-focused models and 10 recall-focused models.
-Each cohort employs four algorithm types: Logistic Regression, Gradient Boosting/Extra Trees, Random Forest, and XGBoost, with hyperparameters tuned for their respective objectives.
+The ensemble comprises 20 base classifiers in two cohorts of 10: precision-focused models (higher regularization, conservative tree depths 3--8, minimal class weighting) and recall-focused models (lower regularization, deeper trees, aggressive class weighting up to 1:2.5).
+Each cohort includes Logistic Regression, Gradient Boosting, Extra Trees, Random Forest, and XGBoost variants trained on stratified splits ($72\%$/$8\%$/$20\%$).
+The ensemble aggregates predictions via geometric mean, and the classification threshold (0.42) was selected via grid search on the validation set to maximize a composite precision-recall score.

-\textbf{Precision-Focused Models} employ conservative configurations to minimize false positives.
-These models utilize higher regularization with C=1.0 for logistic regression and implement conservative tree splitting criteria including min\_samples\_split=20 and min\_samples\_leaf=10.
-Class weighting remains minimal at a 1:1.2 ratio to avoid aggressive minority class emphasis, while tree depths are constrained to shallow ranges of 3-8 levels to prevent overfitting to noisy patterns.

-\textbf{Recall-Focused Models} use aggressive parameterizations to capture subtle failure patterns.
-These configurations employ reduced regularization with C=0.1 for logistic regression and implement aggressive class weighting up to 1:2.5 ratios to enhance minority class sensitivity.
-Tree structures are more flexible with max\_depth ranging from 8-10 levels and reduced min\_samples\_leaf requirements of 5 samples, while gradient boosting algorithms utilize lower learning rates of 0.05 compared to the standard 0.1 to enable more nuanced pattern learning.